 In the world of cash value life insurance, the IRS allows a similar advantage if the policy owner identifies a more advantageous life insurance product.

-a) financial uncertainty with current company;
+- 1) financial uncertainty with current company;

-b) new products offering more favorable options, returns, premiums, etc.;
+- 2) new products offering more favorable options, returns, premiums, etc.;

-c) favorable (or unfavorable) economic changes for the policy owner;
+- 3) favorable (or unfavorable) economic changes for the policy owner;

-d) health changes that allow for a better rating with new policy (such as stopping smoking);
+- 4) health changes that allow for a better rating with new policy (such as stopping smoking);

-So, a 1035 exchange life insurance may be a highly advantageous tool for moving to a better life insurance policy.
+So, a life insurance 1035 exchange may be a highly advantageous tool for moving to a better life insurance policy.
 Still, there are some considerations that everyone needs to know before taking next steps to make this happen.

-Using 1035 Exchanges to Change Life Insurance Policies [6 Key Concerns]
+Using 1035 Exchanges to Change Life Insurance Policies

 - Is there an outstanding loan on the current policy?